Modern Slavery Act

 To assess and mitigate the risk of modern slavery, we implement the following processes:

-• Conducting regular audits and spot checks on suppliers to ensure compliance.
+- Regular audits and spot checks on suppliers are conducted to ensure compliance.

-• Reviewing risk levels periodically to determine if additional assessments are needed.
+- Risk levels are reviewed periodically to determine if additional assessments are needed.

-• Ensuring that only senior staff with appropriate training on modern slavery risks are authorised to establish commercial relationships.
-Partnering with Stronger Together and the GLAA to combat modern slavery and
+- Senior staff with appropriate training on modern slavery risks are authorised to establish commercial relationships.

 We encourage all staff to report concerns to management immediately.